peterhry/peterhrynkow.com/_drafts/component-api.md

 ![Tesla Interior]({{ site.baseurl }}/images/tesla-interior.jpg)
  -->
 Component API design is not without its challenges, though.
-In this post, I will share my experience with solving some common problems that teams face when designing component APIs.
+In this post, I will share my thoughts on solving some common problems that teams face when designing component APIs.

 ### What is a Component API?